-For all other projects, the applicant must have a physical location in New Jersey (office or co-location facility) and have a minimum of 50% of full-time employees working in New Jersey.
+For all other projects, the applicant must have a physical location in New Jersey (office or co-location facility) and have a minimum of 50% of FTE employees working in New Jersey.

-8. What constitutes a "physical office location"?
+10. What constitutes a "physical office location"?

 A formal office, facility, or co-location facility are all considered physical office locations.